 John and Mary Markle established the Foundation in 1927, "to promote the advancement and diffusion of knowledge among the people of the United States, and to promote the general good of mankind."
 Over the years and with each successive leader, the focus of the Foundation's work has evolved without ever straying from John and Mary Markle's original vision of creating a better world through the advancement and dissemination of knowledge.

-Markle’s work in the Economic Future Initiative, Health, and National Security focuses on how to catalyze change across the sectors to improve the lives of American.
+Markle’s work in health, national security, and the economy focuses on how to catalyze change across the sectors to improve the lives of Americans.
 Technology often provides an important means to this end.

 When technology is woven into the fabric of institutions that serve and protect people, information becomes a powerful tool for addressing critical public needs and empowering individuals to improve their lives.
 Learn more About Markle.